Federal Aviation Administration (FAA), DOT.

 Start Supplemental Information

-We invite you to send any written relevant data, views, or arguments about this proposal.
+The FAA invites you to send any written relevant data, views, or arguments about this proposal.
 Send your comments to an address listed under the ADDRESSES section.
-Include “Docket No. FAA-2018-1067; Product Identifier 2018-NM-158-AD” at the beginning of your comments.
-We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this NPRM.
-We will consider all comments received by the closing date and may amend this NPRM because of those comments.
+Include “Docket No. FAA-2019-0520; Product Identifier 2019-NM-046-AD” at the beginning of your comments.
+The agency specifically invites comments on the overall regulatory, economic, environmental, and energy aspects of this NPRM.
+The agency will consider all comments received by the closing date and may amend this NPRM because of those comments.

-The European Aviation Safety Agency (EASA), which is the Technical Agent for the Member States of the European Union, has issued EASA AD 2018-0240, dated November 7, 2018 (referred to after this as the Mandatory Continuing Airworthiness Information, or “the MCAI”), to correct an unsafe condition for all Saab AB, Saab Aeronautics Model SAAB 2000 airplanes.
+The European Aviation Safety Agency (EASA), which is the Technical Agent for the Member States of the European Union, has issued EASA AD 2019-0054, dated March 18, 2019 (referred to after this as the Mandatory Continuing Airworthiness Information, or “the MCAI”), to correct an unsafe condition for certain Saab AB, Saab Aeronautics Model SAAB 2000 airplanes.
 The MCAI states:

-For the reason described above, this [EASA] AD requires a change to the AP disconnect logic by modification of the wiring installation.
+For the reason described above, this [EASA] AD requires modification of the EMS and attachments.

-You may examine the MCAI in the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2018-1067.
+You may examine the MCAI in the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2019-0520.

 Related Service Information Under 1 CFR Part 51